bushbaker1/Betfair_promo_data/README.md

 # Betfair_promo_data
 Betfair offers free data from the following url, https://promo.betfair.com/betfairsp/prices/index.php.
 Repository has R script for gathering, appending csv files for Australian races (win market) and cleaning data into a format ready for analysis

-The R script is designed to automatically retrieve all csv files relating to horse races (thoroughbreds & harness) from the following url https://promo.betfair.com/betfairsp/prices/index.php
+The R script is designed to automatically retrieve all csv files relating to horse races (thoroughbreds & harness) from url above

 It is for Australian races only however script could easily be modified to accomodate other countries.